darktable-org/dtdocs/content/module-reference/processing-modules/lut-3D.md

 The compressed format `.gmz` is only available when GMIC is installed.
 This format can hold a full library of LUTs, and LUT data loaded from this type of file _can_ be saved to the database and XMP files.

+---

-CAUTION: the module clips all values outside [0,1].
-You may have to reduce the values range before applying.
+**Note**: the module clips all values outside of the range [0,1].
+You may have to reduce the range of the input before applying.

+---

 # usage

-A common usage of LUTs in darktable is color grading or film look simulation.
-For this reason the module is placed by default after filmic and should be applied on neutral image (without specific look).
-While you find hundreds of free LUTs on the net, you must be aware that not all of them are compatible with the darktable environment and workflow.
-If not compatible, they won't produce the advertised look.
-To limit the risk, the color grading LUT should have been created to work with one of the available "application color space" (see below), for both the input and the output of the module.
+LUTs are most commonly used in darktable for color grading or film look simulation.
+For this reason, by default, the module is placed after the [_filmic rgb_](./filmic-rgb.md) module in the pixelpipe and should be applied to a neutral image (without first applying a specific look).
+While you can find hundreds of free LUTs on the internet, you should note that that not all of them are compatible with the darktable environment and workflow -- incompatible LUTs will not produce the advertised look.
+To limit the risk, a color grading LUT should have been created to work with one of the available "application color spaces" (see below), for both the input and the output of the module.

-Camera log LUTs as F-log or S-Log3 belong to a different type of LUTs and are intended to convert the camera log raw data into something, linear raw data or other color space, that darktable is able to understand.
-In that case the lut 3D module should be manually placed between demosaic and input color profile.
-You cannot chose anymore the "application color space" in lut 3D.
-The "input profile" of input color profile module should be aligned with the output of the LUT.
-Please note that this case has not been tested yet.
+Camera log LUTs (as F-log or S-Log3) are different to color-grading and film-look-simulation LUTs, and are intended to convert the camera log raw data into something (linear raw data or other color space) that darktable is able to understand.
+In this case the _lut 3D_ module should be manually placed between the [_demosaic_](./demosaic) and [_input color profile_](./input-color-profile.md) modules.
+Once you have done this, you can no longer choose an "application color space".
+The "input profile" of input color profile module should be aligned with the output of the LUT. _Please note that this use case has not yet been tested._

 # module controls